arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 Read more in the [Getting Started with the Web Editor](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor) guide.

-## Arduino IoT Cloud
+## Arduino Cloud

-The Arduino UNO R4 WiFi is compatible with the [Arduino IoT Cloud](https://create.arduino.cc/iot/things), a cloud service that allows you to create IoT applications in just minutes.
+The Arduino UNO R4 WiFi is compatible with the [Arduino Cloud](https://create.arduino.cc/iot/things), a Cloud service that allows you to create IoT applications in just minutes.

-***Visit the [Getting Started with Arduino IoT Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) guide for more information.***
+***Visit the [Getting Started with Arduino Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) guide for more information.***

 ## Renesas RA4M1